EMMANUELWB/Motor-Vehicle-Insurance-Data/analysis/post_hoc.md

 * **Medium vs Very High**: Very High-Risk customers pay 229.88 units more than Medium-Risk customers.

 ### Overall Takeaway
-Premiums increase consistently with policyholder risk level: Low → Medium → High → Very High.
+Premiums increase consistently with policyholder risk level: **Low → Medium → High → Very High**.

 The results strongly support that risk classification is closely associated with the amount customers pay, with the largest differences observed when comparing Very High-Risk customers to all other groups.